 Incorporate effluent limitations for toxic constituents determined to be present in significant amount in the discharge through a more comprehensive monitoring program included as part of this Order.

-Upon the consent of the Permittee(s), make corrections or allowances for changes in the permitted activity, following the procedures at 40 CFR section 122.63, if processed as a minor modification.
+Upon the consent of the Permittee(s), make corrections or allowances for changes in the permitted activity, following the procedures under 40 CFR section 122.63, if processed as a minor modification.
 Minor modifications include but are not limited to:

 Correct typographical errors;